 What are the ongoing expenses for a yoga studio?

 A yoga studio business has two primary ongoing expenses.
 The business must continue to pay for its space and its liability insurance.
 If the business has employees, it must also pay their salaries.

 Because there isn’t a universal certification standard, instructors don’t need to worry about renewing their certifications.
 Instructors may want to take continuing education courses.

 An ideal client is someone who wants to live a healthy lifestyle, and has some discretionary income and free time.
 People who are particularly interested in reducing stress, learning about the East and improving flexibility are especially likely clients, as these are some characteristics that set yoga apart from other exercise programs.

 Yoga studios have a few different pricing structures, but they all make money by charging participants for classes.
 Studios may charge on a per-class basis, offer a set number of classes at a discount or have a monthly membership fee.
 A monthly membership fee may entitle students to as many classes as they want, or they might get to attend a certain number of classes for free and receive a discount on any additional classes they go to.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your yoga studio is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your yoga studio is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.